Skip to main content

 Rule 3701-8-09 | Criteria for reimbursement of home visiting services.

-(B) Provider shall accept reimbursement for all reimbursable services as payment in full.
-Services shall be reimbursed when:
+(B) Provider will accept reimbursement for all reimbursable services as payment in full.
+Services will be reimbursed when:

 (1) The provider is qualified in accordance with rule 3701-8-03 of the Administrative Code;

-(2) The home visitor delivering the service meets requirements for education and training set forth in rule 3701-8-04 of the Administrative Code;
+(2) The home visitor delivering the service meets the education and training set forth in rule 3701-8-04 of the Administrative Code;

-(3) All required data prescribed by the Administrative Code is entered into the statewide data system and approved by the assigned supervisor of the individual delivering the service.
-The supervisor shall serve concurrently as the billing approver to ensure accuracy and quality of services delivered;
+(3) All data prescribed by the Administrative Code is entered into the statewide data system and approved by the assigned supervisor of the individual delivering the service.
+The supervisor will serve concurrently as the billing approver to ensure accuracy and quality of services delivered;

 (4) The service for which reimbursement is sought is allowable under paragraph (C) of this rule and are clearly identified in the family goal plan or record.